lucasamonrc/gratitude-journal/README.md

   sms --> user;
 ```

-2. When I receive the SMS sent by Function A, I am able to reply back with my daily response.
-Twilio will receive that SMS reply and then will call the Webhook and pass to it the contents of my SMS message.
-The Webhook then process its body, and saves it to a SQL Database deployed to Azure using Prisma ORM.
-Finally, the Webhook then sends a response back to Twilio confirming that my responses were saved.
+2. When I receive the SMS sent by `SendPrompt`, I am able to reply back with my daily response.
+Twilio will receive the SMS reply and then will call `ReceiveMessage` through a webhook, passing to it the contents of the SMS message. `ReceiveMessage` then process the contents and saves it to a SQL Database deployed to Azure using Prisma ORM.
+Finally, it then sends a response back to Twilio confirming that my responses were saved.
 Twilio repasses this message as another SMS to me.

 ```mermaid
 graph TD;